unikwon/DiceGame-Rainbowland/README.md

-This is dice board game with two players.
+This app is dice board game with two players.